Also Credited As:John Burke Krasinski

 In early 2006, Krasinski branched out from the Dunder-Mifflin world of TV comedy to land a small role in the Oscar-buzzed film version of Broadway's "Dreamgirls" (2006), starring Beyonce Knowles, Eddie Murphy and Jamie Foxx.
 Coupled with the successful fall premiere of the third season of "The Office," Krasinski's wrapped up the year 2006 on a high note.
 Krasinski's good fortune would continue well into the next year.
 Riding high atop the crest of his sitcom success, the year 2007 proved to be an extremely busy one for the actor.
 Cast in no less than six separate features released that year, Krasinski kicked off his prolific run with the reefer-themed comedy "Smiley Face" (2007) before following up with "A New Wave," a romantic comedy he originally filmed in 2004, but which was never released.
 Krasinski also scored roles in two of the summer's most highly anticipated blockbusters: "Shrek the Third," the second sequel to the runaway animated hit of 2002, as well as "License to Wed," a romantic comedy starring Robin Williams and Mandy Moore.

 The following year, Krasinski had a supporting role in the critically mauled "Leatherheads" (2008), a comedy starring George Clooney and Renee Zellweger set in the world of 1920s-era football that also failed to impress audiences.
 The following year, Krasinski turned up in a starring role in the wickedly dark satire, "Interviews with Hideous Men," an adaptation of David Foster Wallace's award-winning 1997 collection of short stories.
 A project of obvious personal importance to the actor, Krasinski not only co-wrote the screenplay for "Interview," the movie also marked his feature directorial debut.
-Meanwhile, his personal life picked up steam alongside his career after he began dating British actress Emily Blunt - the two were set up by friend Anne Hathaway.
+Meanwhile, his personal life picked up steam alongside his career after he began dating British actress Emily Blunt after the two were set up by friend Anne Hathaway.
 After dating for a couple of years in relative privacy, they would marry in Italy on July 10, 2010.
-After co-starring with Maya Rudolph in the Sam Mendes-directed dramedy "Away We Go" (2009), he appeared opposite Meryl Streep and Alec Baldwin in the well-received adult romantic comedy "It's Complicated" (2009), voiced Cuthbert in the animated "Monsters vs. Aliens" (2009), and starred alongside Ginnifer Goodwin and Kate Hudson in the critically maligned romantic comedy "Something Borrowed" (2011).
+After co-starring with Maya Rudolph in the Sam Mendes-directed dramedy "Away We Go" (2009), he appeared opposite Meryl Streep and Alec Baldwin in the well-received adult romantic comedy "It's Complicated" (2009) and voiced Cuthbert in the animated "Monsters vs. Aliens" (2009).